Byron/btank/src/md/about_tank.md

 + studio level base configuration can be put into git, and then used as base from which to clone when creating new configurations.
 Interestingly, this doesn't seem to include environments at all, at least not according to the docs.
 What is it worth without it ?
 Oh, one more example later and it seems it can do it that way.
 Good.
 Well, trying it shows that he can also copy a file path, and doesn't get that this is actually a git repository.
 Nonetheless, this can be fixed after the fact (by putting the repo) using a path of the form described at `tank/deploy/git_descriptor.py:34`.
     - It's actually exactly the same as what's done with `tk-config-default` or `tk-config-multiroot`
 - install command rewrites your own configuration files.
 This is always undesirable, as formatting can change considerably.
 A good system would be to write files containing the required changes based on the current settings, which is consecutively merged in
+- during deferred folder creation, the launch-app (or however starts up the host application) has to unconditionally create folders for a particular entity, which adds a few seconds to the application startup time.
+If folder creation would be triggered at the time a template is used, and only if the folder leading up to some file doesn't exist, this could be circumvented.